philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 11. Navigate back to the previous tab with the flow being tested.
 Watch as the flow is run.
 If there are any errors, go back and compare your flow to the example above.
 If the email is sent successfully, you will receive it in your inbox (it may go into your Junk/Spam folder).

 **Where's my email?** You may find that the email does not arrive - this may be due to security settings in Trial accounts preventing outgoing email.
 Open a new tab in your browser and go to **portal.office.com** and select the Outlook icon.
 Click on **Sent items**.
-You will see the outgoing emails have been rejected by the recipient's email provider.
-This is a feature of working in trials, but note that the flow was activated when the record was added, the and the email was composed and set out, just not received:
+You may see the outgoing emails have been rejected by the recipient's email provider.
+This is a feature of working in trials, but note that the flow was activated when the record was added, and the email was composed and set out, just not received:

 ![Email sent](https://raw.githubusercontent.com/philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/master/Instructions/Labs/media/revisions/flow8%20(1).png)